shaifullah11/Todo-list-react/README.md

 ## Demo

-A live demo of the application can be found [[https://shaifullah11.github.io/Todo-list-react/](https://shaifullah11.github.io/Todo-list-react/)] (replace with your live demo link if available).
+A live demo of the application can be found [[https://shaifullah11.github.io/Todo-list-react/](https://shaifullah11.github.io/Todo-list-react/)]